icon Skip to content

 Understanding the Concept of Layering:

-At its core, the concept of layering revolves around the idea of creating a system of clothing that effectively manages body temperature, moisture, and insulation.
+The concept of layering revolves around the idea of creating a system of clothing that effectively manages body temperature, moisture, and insulation.
 By layering different types of clothing, you can adapt to changing weather conditions, remain dry, and regulate your body heat more efficiently.

 The Three Basic Layers: